SelfMOTR: Revisiting MOTR with Self-Generating Detection Priors: Experiments

 \subsection{Implementation Details}

 We train with an effective batch size of 8 using gradient accumulation, where each training sample is a video clip of \(N_{\text{clip}}\) frames.
 We use the AdamW optimizer~\cite{kingma2015adam, loshchilov2019decoupled} with weight decay \(1\times 10^{-4}\), an initial learning rate of \(2\times 10^{-4}\) for all parameters except the backbone (set to \(2\times 10^{-5}\)), and dropout ratio \(0\).
 Following MOTR \cite{zeng2022motr}, we adopt the same image augmentations and resize training images so that the shorter side is 800~px while constraining the longer side to at most 1536~px, preserving aspect ratio.
 At inference, the maximum longer side is set to 1333~px.
 All models are initialized from Deformable~DETR weights\cite{zhu2020deformabledetr-repo} pretrained on COCO\cite{lin2014coco}.
-We jointly train with CrowdHuman \cite{shao2018crowdhuman}, applying random spatial shifts to CrowdHuman images to synthesize short video clips with pseudo tracks.
-We set \(\tau_{\text{en}}=\tau_{\text{ex}}=0.5\) and \(T_{\text{reid}}=20\) for all experiments to keep the setup simple.

-\textbf{DanceTrack.} We train for 10 epochs on the training set and decay the learning rate by a factor of 10 after 8 epochs.
-The clip length is fixed to \(N_{\text{clip}}=5\) throughout, and we use the QIMv2 module from MOTRv2 \cite{zhang2023motrv2, MOTRv2Github}. \\ \textbf{MOT17.} We train for 180 epochs on the training set and decay the learning rate by a factor of 10 every 80 epochs.
-The clip length is fixed to \(N_{\text{clip}}=5\) throughout, and we use the QIMv2 module from MOTRv2 \cite{zhang2023motrv2, MOTRv2Github}.
+Throughout all experiments, we fix the clip length to $N_{\text{clip}}=5$ and incorporate both the QIMv2 module~\cite{zhang2023motrv2, MOTRv2Github} and the query denoising strategy~\cite{li2022dn, zhang2023motrv2}.
+We set \(\tau_{\text{en}}=\tau_{\text{ex}}=0.5\) for all experiments to keep the setup simple.
+For DanceTrack, we jointly train with CrowdHuman~\cite{shao2018crowdhuman} by applying random spatial shifts to static images to synthesize short video clips with pseudo-tracks.
+The DanceTrack model is trained for 10 epochs, with the learning rate decayed by a factor of 10 at epoch 8, and we set \(T_{\text{reid}}=20\).
+For BFT, we train solely on the target dataset for 20 epochs with decaying the learning rate at epoch 16 and set \(T_{\text{reid}}=15\).
+Similarly, for AnimalTrack, we train for 20 epochs with the same learning rate schedule as BFT, but set \(T_{\text{reid}}=10\).